 Fred believes he is a savvy investor and can achieve a return of 11% per annum by investing in stocks and bonds.
 The present value of Giant’s offer for future payments at a discount rate of 11% is $719,086.96.
 This amount is less than the up-front offer, so Fred takes the lump-sum payment of $750,000.

 If Fred accepts the $750,000 and is fortunate enough to realize an 11% return per annum, his investments would realize a future value of $3,588,442 in 15 years.

 You can find the future value of annuity with the following calculator:

 The choice of which discount rate to use when calculating a present value is highly subjective.
 An investor could decide to use an average inflation rate, for example, because the investor wants to preserve his capital.
 Or an investor could feel that he could earn a higher return of 11% by investing in the stock market.

 Let’s see how different discount rates will affect present values.
-To illustrate, take an ordinary annuity that offers annual payments of $30,000 for 20 years.
+Take an ordinary annuity that offers annual payments of $30,000 for 20 years.
 From the formula, the present value of this annuity at a projected inflation rate of 2% will be $490,543.
 Alternatively, the present value at a discount rate of 11% would be $238,899.84.

 Let’s revisit Fred’s offer from Giant Tools.
-Suppose Fred doesn’t want to spend that much time studying the stock market and would probably just put the money in a savings account paying 3%.
-How does that change Fred’s decision?
+If Fred doesn’t want to spend time studying the stock market and will instead put the money in a savings account paying 3% interest, how does that change Fred’s decision?
 The present value of 15 annual payments of $100,000 discounted at 3% is $1,193,793.51.
-The decision is obvious: Fred should accept the payments over 15 years.
+In this instance, Fred should accept the payments over 15 years.